 First, take advantage of the opportunity to work ahead.
-The entire course is available before the course formally starts; most Discussion Boards open two weeks before their assignments are due.
+The entire course is available during course registration; all Discussion Boards open two weeks before their assignments are due.

 Take advantage of the opportunity to work ahead and complete as many assignments in advance as you can.
 If, for example, you're a student with a chronic health condition, the work you do in advance when you're feeling well will be like money in the bank for the times later in the term when you might not be feeling well.